 2. Figure out exactly what you want to say

-This might seem obvious, but so many times we’ve seen marketers bombard their consumers with a million and one (untargeted) messages.
+When you first start developing a video marketing strategy this might seem obvious, but so many times we’ve seen marketers bombard their consumers with a million and one (untargeted) messages.

 The old ‘spray and pray’ method is a poor way to communicate and will lead to viewers ignoring you.
 Instead, a good rule of thumb is sticking with just 1-3 key messages per video.
 By training a laser-like focus on what you’re communicating, you’ll improve the chances that your audience will receive it as intended.